quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer representing the time delta in microseconds between when this ACK was sent and when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received by this peer.
-The value of the ACK Delay field is scaled by multiplying the encoded value by 2 to the power of the value of the `ack_delay_exponent` transport parameter set by the sender of the ACK frame (see {{transport-parameter-definitions}}).
+The value of the ACK Delay field is scaled by multiplying the encoded value by the `ack_delay_multiplier` transport parameter set by the sender of the ACK frame (see {{transport-parameter-definitions}}).
 Scaling in this fashion allows for a larger range of values with a shorter encoding at the cost of lower resolution.
 Because the receiver doesn't use the ACK Delay for Initial and Handshake packets, a sender SHOULD send a value of 0.

 ACK Range Count: